top of page

 INTRODUCTION TO MODERN PUNCH NEEDLE, Sahm Jalbert

-This class is for the fibre-focused maker who would like to learn about the background and technique of needle punch or feel they might like to go further in the craft.
-In this class, students create a sampler using an abstract design.
+This class is for the fibre-focused maker who would like to learn about the background and technique of punch needle or feel they might like to go further in the craft.
+In this class, students create a sampler using a simple floral design.
 Sahm will provide a complete kit called "Textures" that includes everything students need for the project including an Oxford Punch Needle tool, widely regarded as the best punch needle being made today.

-The class starts with background information on punch needle, how it's been used traditionally and on how modern makers are translating the skill.
-We talk about the four essential tools and how they work together, focusing on how the stitches "stay in".
+The class starts with background information on punch needle, its traditional use, and on how modern makers are translating the skill.
+We talk about the four essential tools and how they work together, focusing on how the stitches "stay in."
 We quickly get started on the project and Sahm will guide students through the four 'rules' - the techniques that ensure success and can be used as a troubleshooting checklist for future projects.
 During this time, we explore why some stitches are suitable for hard-wearing practical items like rugs and pillows, while others are suitable only for decorative wall hangings.
-Students are free to pick and choose what techniques they use and how they arrange their samplers.
+Students are free to pick and choose yarn colours and to decide how they apply the techniques in their samplers.

 SKILLS: beginner